What Causes Arm Numbness?

-Buerger’s disease (acute inflammation and clotting of arteries and veins)
+- Buerger’s disease, which causes progressive inflammation and clotting of arteries and veins

-Peripheral artery disease (PAD, also called peripheral vascular disease, or PVD, which is a narrowing of arteries due to a buildup of fat and cholesterol on the artery walls, which limits blood flow to the extremities)
+- peripheral artery disease, which is a narrowing of arteries due to a buildup of fat and cholesterol on the artery walls

 Orthopedic causes of arm numbness